|(a) Purpose. The intent of this section is as follows.

 (A) The first period is the time from receipt of an

-application by the agency to the date of issuance or denial of the
+application by the department to the date of issuance or denial of

 or unacceptable.
 This time period is 60 days.